northwestcoder/firebase2appsheet/README.md

 ![cloud_run4.png](media/cloud_run4.png)

-- **Save your changes!** Now go back to cloud shell mode - you will now probably have noted that there is a toggle button between "Open Editor" and "Open Terminal".
+- **Save your changes!** Now go back to cloud shell mode (you will now probably have noted that there is a toggle button between "Open Editor" and "Open Terminal").

 - We will need to run cloud build **twice**
 	- The first time is to creat the cloud build which gives us a proper DNS and hostname